 The RyC notes that the question might need to be restated to clarify the scope as registrant contact information such as the e-mail address is mandated in the case of thick registries; the registry operator is required to display the registrant e-mail address in the registry's WHOIS.
 In the case of thin registries, the RyC considers it too costly and time consuming to require thin registries to add contact information.
 The RyC advocates that any change to the policy should be limited to addressing the issue of obtaining authoritative information relating to the administrative contact e-mail address.
-In this context, a tiered access limital Report on IRTP Part A PDP approach to proving WHOIS information could be considered for implementation by registrars.
+In this context, a tiered access approach to proving WHOIS information could be considered for implementation by registrars.